ferm10n/mitosis/README.md

 # mitosis
-**Infinitely evolving abstract art built from four symmetrical viewports.**
+**Infinitely evolving abstract art built from randomly generated geometry.**

 It's basically just a clever way of mirroring rectangles and randomly changing their properties.
 Originally this was an idea for a music visualizer thingy, maybe I'll make it more responsive and interactive.